CLI Reference¶

 --save ./parser-work --with-synthesis

-Use --dry-run to inspect the plan before running.
-Artifact dirs per agent: <save>/{agent_id}/.
+Use --dry-run to inspect assignments, dependencies, and resolved model/mode routing before running.
+Artifact directories are <save>/{agent_id}/.
 Python equivalent: Builder + Session.flow() → api/flow.md

 Playbooks (-f, -p, li play)¶

 A playbook is a YAML file that declares a reusable, parametric flow invocation: model, agent, effort, prompt template, and typed CLI args.
-Source of truth: ~/.lionagi/playbooks/<NAME>.playbook.yaml.
+Bare names resolve project-local .lionagi/playbooks/ first, then user-global ~/.lionagi/playbooks/, then active trusted plugins.
+Use <plugin>/<name> to select a plugin playbook explicitly.

 Playbook YAML shape¶